Douala: Transportation

 A BRT network is planned for Douala, with the first 3 lines projected to open in 2024-2025.

 The Douala International Airport is located in the eastern part of the city.
 There are direct flights to several European cities, including Paris, Brussels, and Istanbul.
 Regional and continental destinations include Abidjan, Brazzaville, Dakar, Johannesburg, Kinshasa, Lagos, Malabo, and Nairobi.
 The airport is the busiest in the CEMAC area and is the hub for Cameroon's national carrier, Camairco.
 The airport is in dire need of renovations due to poor circulation and old infrastructure.

 The seaport has 8.5 m of draft.
+It is supported by the Cameroon National Ports Authority (APN) The Port of Douala is a member of the International Association of Ports and Harbors (IAPH).